a11y-spec/Artesium-Project-OS/README.md

 `open("/dev/zero",...)` would open the device "zero".
 Afterwards one can use the received file descriptor to communicate with it.

 Basically, the communication works over messages.
-Escape provides the system calls `send` and `receive` for that purpose.
-Additionally, Escape defines standard messages for `open`, `read`, `write` and `close`, which devices may support.
-For example, when using the `read` system call with a file descriptor for a device, Escape will send the read message to the corresponding device and handle the communication for the user program.
+Artesium provides the system calls `send` and `receive` for that purpose.
+Additionally, Artesium defines standard messages for `open`, `read`, `write` and `close`, which devices may support.
+For example, when using the `read` system call with a file descriptor for a device, Artesium will send the read message to the corresponding device and handle the communication for the user program.
 As soon as the answer is available, the result is passed back to the user program that called `read`.